How to Care for Custom Printed and Embroidered Apparel

 What Happens When Your Shirt Reaches the End of Its Life?

-Your printed shirt has worked hard to represent you and it’s now worn with the creases of yours.
+Your printed shirt has worked hard to represent you, and it’s now worn with your creases.
 What now?
-It would be a shame for your favourite shirt to end up in landfill, so we recommend donating it, whether that’s to a second-hand clothing store or a garment recycling facility, repurpose it into something else or even dye it to give it new life.
+It would be a shame for your favourite shirt to end up in a landfill, so we recommend donating it, whether that’s to a second-hand clothing store or a garment recycling facility, repurposing it into something else or even dyeing it to give it new life.

-Of course, all garments will age over time as it’s exposed to sun, heat, chemicals, wear and physical activity but with the right care you can extend the lifespan of your print and fabric.
+Of course, all garments will age over time as they’re exposed to sun, heat, chemicals, wear and physical activity, but with the right care, you can extend the lifespan of your print and fabric.

 Detailed Care Steps – Do’s and Don’ts